Som-Energia/somenergia-courses/apunts/auth.md

 - User device is not a trusted device
 	- Malicious application may generate login ui's simulating the real ones
 	- Virus, keyloggers...
-	- As a double factor might not be reliable
+	- Device as a double factor might not be reliable
 - The browser is an insecure platform, not controlled neither by the Service Provider nor by third parties
 	- Cookies can be inspected by browser extensions or other applications
 	- Any information in the url can be visually spotted
 	- Cookies might be vulnerable to CSRF attacks
 	- LocalStorage might be vulnerable to XSS attacks
-- Many applications of the same coorporation need to implement authentication for the same users
+- Many applications of the same coorporation have to authenticate a similar set of users
 	- Directory service: Have a common repository of users, resources and grants and let all apps use it to
 	- This way, user management is centralized, still...
 - Authenticate in diferent unrelated services with different domains may lead to phishing attacks
-	- Centralize authentication in a single service the other applications relay on
+	- Delegated Authentication: Centralize authentication in a single service the other applications relay on
 - The user has to identify again and again to access the many service
 	- Single Sign-on: The authentication server provides a common session to the apps
 - Users have to remaind different passwords for many services